MaximilianHoehl/tracklist-voiceover/README.md

 [🛠under construction]

 ### What
-Commandline tool to create voiceovers of your mp3 files with the filename (trackname)
+Commandline tool to generate voiceovers of your mp3 files with the filename (trackname)

 ### How?
 - Takes a directory path as input